 A 10 ft. reach weapon is awesome, however, it’s the displacer beast’s only weapon.
-The reach is nice, but it doesn’t add much of a buffer between the creature and their target.
+The reach is nice, but it doesn’t add much of a buffer between the creature and its target.
 Even though they have a lot more movement than the average PC, if they have to spend all 40 or close to 40 ft. to reach the target they leave themselves wide-open to retaliation from the target.

 How to Play a Displacer Beast

 Displacer beasts are hunters and even as bodyguards or guards, they’ll have these same instincts.
 They are both intelligent and wise enough to work together with other displacer beasts or creatures to focus down the most threatening foe.
-Typically this will be the magic users of the group.
+Typically these will be the magic users of the group.

-They’ll have access to AoE spells which have a better shot at dealing at least some damage than the average attack.
+They’ll have access to AoE spells that have a better shot at dealing at least some damage than the average attack.
 However, the most threatening thing they’ll have are crowd control spells that could disrupt Displacement.
 These targets will generally have the lowest AC.
 These are all basic observations a displacer beast could make early on in a fight.